Strukturreformen: The new municipalities and regions

 The 98 new municipalities came into existence on 1 January 2007.
 They henceforth functioned as the "entrance to the public sector".
 If residents are in doubt as to where a certain public service belongs after the municipal reform, they can contact their municipality.

 Capital Region

-The Capital Region of Denmark has its administration in Hillerød, and consists of 29 new municipalities.
+The Capital Region of Denmark (Hovedstaden) has its administration in Hillerød, and consists of 29 new municipalities.
 It includes the old counties of Frederiksborg and Copenhagen, and the municipalities of Bornholm, Frederiksberg and Copenhagen (the latter 3 functioned both as municipalities and county municipalities, but their status as county municipalities lapsed after the reform).